-Since 1998 our organization has begun to build a solid corporate foundation and establish a positive reputation in the community.
+Since 1998 our organization have begun to build a solid corporate foundation and establish a positive reputation in the community.
 We will continue to collaborative with several community development agencies, in an effort to provide an array of services that are responsive to community identified needs.

 Our primary mission is to develop community development projects that will help bring about neighborhood revitalization to under-served and blighted communities throughout California and the United States.